jdboris/js-arpg/README.md

 # JavaScript (Phaser.js) ARPG
 The beginnings of an ARPG written in JavaScript with Phaser.js.
-No longer under development.

-WARNING: Contains old, out-of-date, spaghetti code.
-Use of any kind is **not recommended.**
+**⛔️ DEPRECATED** *This repository is no longer maintained.
+Use of any kind is not recommended.*

 ![Example](https://i.imgur.com/gnnfUVL.png)